RVs give Long Islanders comfort, luxury, ability to travel

 "In an RV, there are so many things that can go wrong," Joe said.

 Maintenance, upkeep and repairs can cost $10,000 or more some years, including winterization, storage and sets of tires costing many thousands of dollars, Rose said.
-"You have all sorts of cost involved in owning an RV and general maintenance," he added.
+"You have all sorts of costs involved in owning an RV and general maintenance," he added.
 "It’s basically a house you drive down the road."

 Instead, they had it serviced in Melbourne, Florida — three hours from their house in Boynton Beach.
-And they plan to drive to a service center in Nappanee, Indiana, where they said their RV was built, for a yearly check up.
+And they plan to drive to a service center in Nappanee, Indiana, where their RV was built, for a yearly check up.

 These road warriors, who spent 10 days at "home" in Center Moriches after two months in Canada, plan to travel across West Virginia, Kentucky and Tennessee and then go "home" for another 10 days to see adult children and grandchildren.
-They plan to visit Branson, Missouri; Nashville and the Grand Ole Opry before heading for Florida as a home base for some travel.
+They plan to visit Branson, Missouri; Nashville and the Grand Ole Opry before heading to Florida as a home base for some travel.
 Before they depart Long Island, they’ll also go to doctor appointments.

 "We're having a great time," Robin said.
 "It's now or never.
 This is the time to do it, while we're still young enough and healthy enough to do all this."